Mission

 Vision

-When equipped with the tools to recognize and promote mental health churches become the best place for those affected by mental illness.
-Together, we can encourage, support, and inspire wholeness.
+Empowering faith communities with the knowledge to recognize and promote mental health can make them the most healing places for those afflicted by mental illness.
+Through partnership we can encourage, support, and inspire wholeness that will affect generations.

 Our Beliefs

-• Every one is created in the image and likeness of God.
-Every person deserves to be treated with dignity and respect.
-(Genesis 1:27)
+• Every person is created in the image and likeness of God.
+Everyone deserves to be treated with dignity and respect.
+Genesis 1:27

 • God cares for the whole person.
 Our body, soul, and spirit.
-(1 Thessalonians 5:23)
+There is no part of our story or experience that is irredeemable.
+1 Thessalonians 5:23

-• Mental health conditions do not discriminate; anyone can be affected regardless of age, gender, denomination, or theological background.
-(Psalm 34:19)
+• Negative mental health conditions do not discriminate; anyone can be afflicted regardless of age, gender, economic status, denomination, or theological background.
+Psalm 34:19

 Our Values

 • Faith: Our mission, vision, and values are rooted in the Christian faith and the Bible.
-This foundation shapes and influences our programs, but we serve all people—no matter their worldview.
+This foundation shapes and influences our programs, but we love and serve all people—no matter their worldview.
 We recognize that mental illness does not discriminate, and neither do we.
-We seek to network with, love, and serve faith communities across a wide range of denominations and doctrines.
+We seek to network with, love, and serve all individuals, families and communities.

-• Care and Compassion: We believe every person has a meaningful story and is an honor to be invited into.
+• Compassion: We believe every person has a meaningful story that is an honor to be invited into.
 This privilege calls us to listen attentively and non-judgmentally, always choosing empathy and curiosity.

-• Commitment: We understand that facing mental health challenges while navigating the healthcare system can be frustrating and discouraging.
+• Commitment: We understand that facing mental health challenges and navigating the healthcare system can be frustrating and discouraging.
 Recovery is often a long journey with few quick fixes.
-Relationships can be messy, and healing takes time, patience, and perseverance.
-We are committed not only to walking alongside others but also to advocating for self-care and healthy boundaries.
+Relationships can be messy and healing takes time, patience, and perseverance.
+We are committed to walking alongside others while advocating for self-care and healthy boundaries.

-• Courage: We will be vulnerable and share our stories when appropriate.
+• Courage: We as peers will be vulnerable and share our experiences when appropriate.
 Our aim is to help break the cycle of silence and shame surrounding mental health trials.
 We will practice moral and mental strength to do what is right, even when it’s difficult.

-• Humor: Life can be hard and mental illness is complex and stressful.
+• Humor: Life can be hard and mental illness is complex and stress inducing.
 Sometimes, a good laugh is life saving.
-We embrace humor—including a little self-deprecating humor—as a way to relieve tension and lift our spirits.
+We embrace humor—including a little self-deprecation—as a way to relieve tension and lift our spirits.
+“There are things that are so serious that you can only joke about them.” – Werner Heisenberg

 “Those with mental and emotional difficulties can sometimes feel alone or unseen.
 The Mental Health First Aid training taught us to move toward those individuals, offering support and guidance.
 We highly recommend the course.”